Lensky District, Sakha Republic: Administrative and municipal status

 Within the framework of administrative divisions, Lensky District is one of the thirty-four in the republic.
 It is divided into one town (an administrative division with the administrative center in the town (inhabited locality) of Lensk), two settlements (administrative divisions with the administrative centers in the urban-type settlements (inhabited localities) of Peleduy and Vitim), and eight rural okrugs (naslegs), all of which comprise sixteen rural localities.
 As a municipal division, the district is incorporated as Lensky Municipal District.
 Within the municipal district, the Town of Lensk is incorporated into Lensk Urban Settlement, the two settlements are incorporated into two urban settlements, and the eight rural okrugs are incorporated into eight rural settlements.
 The town of Lensk serves as the administrative center of both the administrative and municipal district.

 Inhabited localities

 Economy

 The economy of the district is mostly based on timber industry, production of construction materials, and food industry.

+In the district are large oil and gas field such as :